mui/material-ui/docs/src/pages/guides/mui-packages/mui-packages.md

 # MUI packages

-<p class="description">This page will give you an overview about the responsibility of each package and the relationship between them.</p>
+<p class="description">An overview of MUI packages and the relationship between them.</p>

 So far, these are `@mui` public packages.